 Yesterday (04/02/13), a Common Black-Hawk (Buteogallus anthracinus) raided the two Great Blue Heron nests over my stock pound.
 I heard the screams and croaks, and later saw the hawk sitting in one of the heron nests.
 Today, I saw the hawk flying through the cottonwood grove beyond the heron nests, but the herons are gone.

-Common Black-Hawks are not really very common.
-The Arizona Game and Fish Department lists them among the other 264 of the state’s bird species of concern.
+Common Black-Hawks are not very common.
+The Arizona Game and Fish Department considers them “vulnerable to extirpation.”
 Black-Hawks are probably imperiled because they don’t tolerate human disturbances very well, and because they depend on cottonwood-willow vegetation in riparian habitats.

 A pair of Common Black-Hawks regularly nest in the woods behind my ponds, but the herons started nesting by the ponds in 2011.
 It was unfortunate to loose the herons, but I have to choose the Black-Hawk.
 Herons are much more adaptable and widespread.
 They will be around after the Black-Hawks are all gone.